monabraeunig/surrogate/README.md

 # Surrogate
-`surrogate.py` is a surrogate microservice applicable to any UM-Bridge model.
+`surrogate.py` is a surrogate microservice applicable to any UM-Bridge [6] model.
 It connects to the model and works as follows:

 A UM-Bridge connects to the surrogate on port `4244` and sends an input request.
 Subsequently, the surrogate hands the input to a Gaussian process that computes the posterior distribution consisting of a mean and a variance.
 The mean is a prediction for the output, while the variance provides the level of uncertainty this prediction holds.

 If the variance falls below a predefined threshold, the surrogate categorizes the prediction as reliable and returns the mean.
 If the variance surpasses the predefined threshold, the surrogate rejects the prediction and declares it as unreliable.
 Consequently, the surrogate passes the input onto the underlying UM-Bridge model for an actual computation of the output.
 Once the model completes its computation, it returns the output to the surrogate.
 The surrogate then returns this output and uses the newly made observation to further train the Gaussian process.

-The Gaussian process comes from the library BoTorch.
+The Gaussian process comes from the library BoTorch [1].

 The surrogate regularly writes checkpoints into the file `checkpoint.pth`.
 These contain all observations computed by the UM-Bridge model.
 The program can be terminated at any state and restarted through the checkpoint.